open-company/open-company-search/README.md

 You can also override these settings with environmental variables in the form of `AWS_ACCESS_KEY_ID`, etc. Use environmental variables to provide production secrets when running in production.

+You will also need to subscribe the SQS queue to the storage SNS topic.
+To do this you will need to go to the aws console and follow these instruction:

+Go to https://console.aws.amazon.com/sqs/ and chose the search queue configured above.
+There will be a tab below called Permissions.
+After selecting that tab click the 'Add Permission' button.
+In the dialog have the effect be Allow, access is Everybody (*), and the single permission is `SendMessage`.

+Next to go https://console.aws.amazon.com/sns/ and click Topics.
+Choose the storage topic you want to subscribe to.
+Next click 'Add Subscription'.
+In the dialog select SQS and paste in the ARN for the queue you used above.

 ## Usage